MNiMORPH/LSDTT-Guide/README.md

 ```
 Save and exit from the driver file.

-Run the channel extraction (see above note about ensuring LSDTT is running in your terminal window).
+Ensure LSDTT is running in your terminal window (see installation instructions above).

+Now, run the channel extraction.

 ```sh
 lsdtt-channel-extraction eel_area_threshold.param
 ```
 This will output a number of files, including your channel network (Eel_River_DEM_AT_CN.csv) and your channel heads (EEL_River_DEM_ATsources.csv).
-Test that these make sense by overlying these files in GIS.
+Test that these make sense by viewing these files in GIS.

 Once you have your extracted channel network and channel heads, you can run the Terrace tool.
 You must first download and install it.

 # Install LSDTT Terrace driver.

-The floodplains driver works similarly.
+Make sure you have already downloaded LSDTT and tested it by running a channel extraction before proceeding to this step.

 ```sh
 git clone https://github.com/LSDtopotools/LSDTopoTools_FloodplainTerraceExtraction.git